-A flora and fauna assessment of the application area was undertaken in November 2008 by GHD.
-As a result, GHD recorded approximately 321 flora taxa from 52 families in the application area.
+Four flora and vegetation surveys have been undertaken over the application area (BHP Billiton, 2012) with the largest one covering the vast majority of the application area undertaken in November 2008 by GHD.
+As a result of the survey, GHD recorded approximately 321 flora taxa from 52 families in the application area.
 GHD (2008) have stated that this reflects a medium to high diversity of total species, which is attributed to the diversity of landforms within the application area.
 GHD (2008) also stated that the vegetation associations and flora species recorded in the application area are typical of the Pilbara region.

-There were two Priority flora species named Brunonia sp.
-Long hairs and Triumfetta leptacantha recorded within the application area during the flora survey (GHD, 2008).
-In the time since the survey Triumfetta leptacantha has been removed from the Priority flora list but Brunonia sp.
-Long hairs remains a Priority 1 species (Western Australian Herbarium, 2012).
-BHP Billiton (2008) have committed to avoid clearing within 10 metres of all locations where Priority flora species were recorded.
+Four Priority Flora species were recorded within the application area during the flora surveys: Aristida jerichoensis var. subspinulifera (P1), Brunonia sp.
+Long hairs (P1), Calotis latiuscula (P3) and Goodenia nuda (P4) (GHD, 2008; BHP Billiton, 2012; ENV, 2012).
+A further species, Triumfetta leptacantha, was a Priority species at the time of the surveys but has since been removed from the Priority flora list (Western Australian Herbarium, 2012).
+BHP Billiton (2008) have committed to avoid clearing within 10 metres of all locations where Priority Flora species were recorded.
 Potential impacts to Priority Flora as a result of the proposed clearing may be minimised by the implementation of a flora management condition.

-There were 14 weed species recorded within the application area, which makes up approximately 4% of the total flora taxa (GHD, 2008).
+There were 14 weed species recorded during the GHD (2008) survey of the application area, which makes up approximately 4% of the total flora taxa.
 The presence of weeds lowers the biodiversity value of the proposed clearing area.
 Care must be taken to ensure that the proposed clearing activities do not spread or introduce weed species to non-infested areas.
 Potential impacts to biodiversity as a result of the proposed clearing may be minimised by the implementation of a weed management condition.